-Most people agree that CPAP technology works well for patients who are able to tolerate it.
+Most people agree that CPAP technology works well for patients who can tolerate it.
 Unfortunately, many people are unable to cope with the pressure sores, sense of claustrophobia and maddening noises often associated with CPAP-use.
 One of the biggest complaints of using CPAP is having to thoroughly clean the mask night after night.
 Most people wonder if there is an alternative solution like disposable CPAP masks.

-If you’ve watched television, recently, you may have seen a commercial touting a company which claims to provide members brand new CPAP masks via mail every single month.
+Years ago, you may have seen a commercial touting a company that claims to provide members brand new CPAP masks via mail every single month.
 According to the advertisement, because these masks are new and flexible, they fit better, which supposedly allows them to quell the frustrating noises typically associated with CPAP machines.

 However, there are currently no disposable CPAP masks available.
 Instead, there are disposable CPAP filters that keep particles out of your CPAP machine so you can breathe clean air.